uia4j/uia-xml/README.md

 Properties:

-* name - the property name.
+* name - the element name.
 * parser - the value parser.
+* cdata - if the content is CDATA or not.

 Examples: